demartart/simple-3d-math/README.md

 ## Usage
 Each header file has a basic rundown of the functionality they provide.
 For ease of reference, here's a quick overview of each header:
  - **vec3.hpp**: A 3D vector implementation.
 Contains basic arithmetic operations as well as dot and cross products.
  - **mat4x4.hpp**: A 4x4 matrix implementation.
-Contains some basic arithmetic operations.
-Determinant evaluation is planned.
+Contains some basic arithmetic operations as well as evaluation of the determinant.

 More headers/more functionality within a header may be added periodically.